JunyiZhou-Conny/PediatricSavior/README.md

 ### Chat History Design
 Fetches and displays chat history based on user inputs using React framework.

+#### User Interface Flow (for end users):
+When the application (App.js) loads, it determines which components to display based on the user's authentication status.
+If authenticated as the admin, it renders ChatHistory.js allowing users to interact with the chat history functionality.
+If authenticated as non-admin (regular research participants), the Chat History page will not be displayed in the navigation bar on the left.
+#### Data Fetching Flow (for developers):
+When a user inputs a unique participant ID in ChatHistory.js and triggers the data fetch, this component sends an API request to the Flask backend (app.py).
+After fetching the data, the server sends it back to ChatHistory.js, which then updates the UI to display the chat history.

 #### State Management
 The component maintains several pieces of state:
 - `participantID`: Stores the inputted participant ID.